stephaniewilkinson/portfolio/src/index.md

 &nbsp;

-Otherwise, you'll find her building Duplo trains with her daughter Andromeda, hiking in the Santa Monica mountains, or working on open source projects.
+Otherwise, you'll find her building Duplo trains with her daughter Andromeda, hiking in the Siskiyou mountains, or working on open source projects.

 &nbsp;